 Southey says the recent findings from StatsNZ are “a grim reading”, adding that there has been no significant progress in addressing child poverty in New Zealand.

-During an interview on Pacific Mornings, Southey emphasised that Aotearoa has the resources necessary to ensure that every child enjoys a decent standard of living.
+During an interview on Pacific Mornings, Southey emphasises that Aotearoa has the resources necessary to ensure that every child enjoys a decent standard of living.

 “It is grim reading, and it's disappointing that we're failing to really make meaningful change to lift our children, our tamariki, out of poverty here in New Zealand, particularly when we are a nation of many resources, and there is the potential to make sure that every child in New Zealand has a good standard of living to look forward to and enjoy in their childhood.”

-Three primary measures of child poverty are defined as: Low income before housing costs, low income after housing costs, and material hardship.
+Three primary measures of child poverty are low income before housing costs, low income after housing costs, and material hardship.

 As of June 2024, the percentage of children living under the ‘before housing costs’ poverty measure was 12.7 for the general population and 14.8 per cent for Pacific children.